-Cork is a very popular underlayment which is fairly effective and yet, priced at half a buck or less.
+Cork is a very popular underlayment which is more effective than foam and yet, priced at half a buck or less.

 - Easy to install.

-- Can be used for most types of floors.
+- It can be used for most types of floors.

 - Not as effective as MLV and Serena Mat/Acoustik Mat but far better than foam.

 - Susceptible to moisture.
 A plastic protective layer is required.

-Read about my top pick for cork underlayment.
+Read about my top recommendations for cork underlayment.